 Originally from Northumberland, British tenor Alex Banfield is familiar with the opera, concert and oratorio platforms, having performed with the Vienna Tonkünstler Orchestra, Royal Northern Sinfonia, BBC Philharmonic Orchestra and the Orchestra of Opera North.
-In 2020 he performed the principal role of Sam Kaplan in Kurt Weill’s Street Scene for Opera North and was due to perform Henrik in A Little Night Music, which was cancelled.
-He is currently a young artist at Theater Basel's OperAvenir 20/21.
-For them, he will sing Tamino & Armed Man Die Zauberflöte, Eumete Il ritorno d'Ulisse in patria, Rinuccio Gianni Schicchi and Ernesto Don Pasquale.
+In 2020 he performed the principal role of Sam Kaplan in Kurt Weill’s Street Scene for Opera North.
+He was a young artist at Theater Basel's OperAvenir 20/21.
+For them, he will sang Tamino & Armed Man Die Zauberflöte, Rinuccio Gianni Schicchi and Ernesto Don Pasquale.

 Alex's operatic credits for Opera North also include Jonathan Dale in their UK premiere of Silent Night, directed by Tim Albery, a Pulitzer Prize-winning opera by American composer Kevin Puts; Hrazda Osud (Janacek), Nikolio Greek Passion (Martinů) directed by Christopher Alden, and Raoul de St Brioche The Merry Widow.
 He performed Lysander A Midsummer Night’s Dream for the Royal Northern College of Music (RNCM) and Peter Quint The Turn of The Screw with the Manchester Opera Ensemble.
 Alex sang Le théière & La rainette L’enfant et les sortilèges and the title role in Albert Herring for the Samling Academy where "one could readily see a massive future for him in the opera world" (The Yorkshire Post).
 As a soloist with the Orchestra of Opera North Alex performed Rodolfo in Act 2 of La bohème, The Prince of Persia Turandot and Slave & Second Nazerine Salome, both conducted by Sir Richard Armstrong, for their critically acclaimed concert performance series.
 As part of Opera North’s Whistle Stop Opera tour he performed Nemorino The Elixir of Love.